Lance Cpl. Irvin Z. Mott named LOGCOM Marine of the Year

 Lance Cpl.
-Irvin Z. Mott, assigned to Headquarters Battalion, Marine Corps Logistics Command, poses for a portrait aboard Marine Corps Logistics Base Albany, Georgia, Feb.
-15, 2026.
-Mott was selected as Marine of the Year for calendar year 2025 for his exceptional performance and commitment to mission readiness in support of the command.
+Irvin Z. Mott, assigned to Headquarters Battalion, Marine Corps Logistics Command, has been named Marine of the Year for calendar year 2025, recognizing his sustained excellence, professionalism, and reliability in support of command operations.

+A native of Titusville, Pennsylvania, Mott graduated from Titusville High School in 2024 and soon after enlisted in the United States Marine Corps.
+He completed recruit training at Marine Corps Recruit Depot Parris Island, South Carolina, and Marine Combat Training at Camp Geiger, North Carolina, before attending the Personnel Administrative Specialist Course at Personnel Administration School, Marine Corps Combat Service Support Schools, Camp Johnson, North Carolina.
+Upon completion, he earned the military occupational specialty of 0111, Administrative Specialist.

+In February 2025, Mott reported to Marine Corps Logistics Command at Marine Corps Logistics Base Albany, Georgia.
+Since arriving, he has continued to expand his professional qualifications, completing Security Augment Force training and earning Lean Six Sigma White Belt certification, followed by Yellow Belt training.

 |Date Taken: